Kedzierzyn Zero-Emission Plant

 The Kędzierzyn Zero-Emission Power and Chemical Complex was a proposed facility in Kędzierzyn-Koźle, Poland.
 It was planned to combine the functions of power and heat generation with chemical production and carbon capture and storage.
 The project was proposed by a consortium of chemicals producers, including Zakłady Azotowe Kędzierzyn and the electricity company Południowy Koncern Energetyczny.
 The facility would have produced synthesis gas by gasification of hard coal.
 Gas produced by the plant would have been used for power and heat generation, or for the production of other chemicals.
-The carbon dioxide (CO2) produced by this plant would have been stored in natural geological reservoirs, or used as a raw material for the production of synthesis fuels, fertilizers or plastics.

 The project has since been discontinued for lack of funding, due in part to the low carbon price as CCS investments generally do not provide large incentives.

-Concept

-Zero carbon emissions were planned to be achieved through a combination of integrated gasification combined cycle and carbon capture and storage, as well as the supplement of up to 10% of the biomass during the combustion process.
-Generated CO2 would be utilized by depositing it underground in the deep layers of porous located at the depth of over one kilometer (in rock of the Jurassic and Triassic period) and by chemical sequestration of CO2 in methanol, urea and other chemical products.
-The total reduction of CO2 emissions will amount to nearly three million tons annually (92%).
-Taking into account the biomass as a renewable energy source excluded from the carbon balance, a negative CO2 emissions could theoretically be achieved.

 Technical specifications

 Gasification of coal

 Coal could be converted into synthesis gas by the integrated gasification, combined cycle technology.
 CO2 separation would be required in order to obtain a gas composition adequate for further processing.
-As a result of the gas purification process, the obtained CO2 would have a concentration of up to 99%, which permits its commercial use or storage.
+As a result of the gas purification process, the obtained CO2 would maintain a concentration of up to 99%, which permits its commercial use or storage.

-Polygeneration

-The demonstration plant will be generating electricity and thermal power, while CO2 will be sequestrated and purified for the production of carbon-chemical products or stored underground.
-Two gasification reactors of identical capacity can be used in an exchangeable way in order to either adapt to enhanced needs in the production of synthesis gas or the generation of electric energy.